Sober Living Homes and Halfway Houses

 Are There Free Sober Living Houses?

-Some sober living houses are free and government-funded or run by nonprofit organizations.
+Some residences are free to the residents because they are government-funded or run by nonprofit organizations.
 Some private sober living homes also offer scholarships and grants to cover the costs.

-Free or low-cost sober living homes often have waiting lists, however.
-Try to have your name put on a waiting list as soon as possible and follow up regularly.
-Many low-cost programs are looking for residents who can show commitment to their recovery and to sobriety.
+However, free or low-cost recovery residences often have waiting lists.
+If you are choosing this type of residence, you’ll want to add your name to the waiting list as soon as possible and follow up regularly.
+Many low-cost programs are looking for residents who can show commitment to their recovery.

-Finding a quality sober living home is made easier by accreditation agencies that ensure that their affiliated sober living homes meet appropriate standards.
+Finding a quality residence is made easier by accreditation agencies that ensure that their affiliated sober living homes meet appropriate standards.

 - The Commission on Accreditation of Rehabilitation Facilities (CARF) accredits addiction treatment programs and sober living homes throughout the United States.
 Programs that meet CARF’s high standards are required to demonstrate quality service delivery and a commitment to continuously improving care.